czhou578/czhou578/README.md

 I am an aspiring web developer undergrad student currently attending Bellevue College who loves to develop useful applications with a fluid user experience.
 Check out some of my work!

-I develop mostly using React.js for web.
+I develop mostly using React.js and Typescript for the web, but am also familiar with MySQL.

 Contact email: colizu2020@gmail.com